plexil-group/plexil_docs/PLEXILLanguage/PLEXILReference.rst

 Variables
 ~~~~~~~~~

-A node may declare variables, which are local to the node.
-Plexil
+A node may declare variables, which are local to the node. |PLEXIL|
-currently supports variables of type Boolean, integer, real, string, and
+currently supports variables of types ``Boolean``, ``Integer``,
-arrays of these four basic types.
-Examples of declarations of the basic
+``Real``, ``String``, and arrays of these four basic types.
+Examples
-types are as follows.
+of declarations of the basic types are as follows.

 ::

     Boolean isReset;
     Integer n;
     Real pi;
     String message;

 These examples of variable declarations do not specify initial values
 for the variables.
 Uninitialized variables of all types except arrays
 are given the value :ref:`Unknown <data_types_and_expressions>`.
-Here are
+Here
-the same variable declarations with initial values specified.
-Initial
+are the same variable declarations with initial values
-values must be literals -- expressions are not allowed.
+specified.
+Initial values must be literals -- expressions are not
+allowed.
+(This limitation will be removed in a forthcoming release.)

 ::

     Boolean isReset = true;
     Integer n = 123;
     Real pi = 3.14159;
     String message = "hello there";

 Arrays are declared by following the variable name with square brackets
 containing the size of the array.
 Array variables do not default to